 The Tatreez Forest: Stitching Palestinian Heritage

-We’re excited to announce The Tatreez Forest: Stitching Palestinian Heritage, a project by the Arab British Centre and Tatreez Collective.
+The Tatreez Forest: Stitching Palestinian Heritage is a community project co-developed by the Tatreez Collective and The Arab British Centre.

 Download now!